jimbateson/jamesbateson.co.uk/src/articles/building-a-simple-todo-app-with-vue-js.md

 For this demo, I've used some dummy data, when I integrate this with my Electron codebase, I'll need to read and write from a JSON file.

-Vue reads all its data from its `data` object.
+Vue reads all data from its `data` object.
 So in here, we define our todos array

 ```javascript
 data: {